-Our directors, officers and 5% stockholders beneficially own, in the aggregate, approximately 34% of our outstanding voting stock.
-As a result, they may have the ability to determine our direction and decisions.
+Our directors, officers and 5% stockholders beneficially own, in the aggregate, approximately 17% of our outstanding voting stock.
 The interests of our current officers and directors may differ from the interests of other stockholders.
 Further, our current officers and directors may have the ability to significantly affect the outcome of all corporate actions requiring stockholder approval, including the following actions:

-- · the election of directors; - · the amendment of charter documents; - · issuance of blank-check preferred or convertible stock, notes or instruments of indebtedness which may have conversion, liquidation and similar features, or effecting other financing arrangements; or - · the approval of certain mergers and other significant corporate transactions, including a sale of substantially all of our assets, or merger with a publicly-traded shell or other company.
+- the election of directors; - the amendment of charter documents; - issuance of blank-check preferred or convertible stock, notes or instruments of indebtedness which may have conversion, liquidation and similar features, or effecting other financing arrangements; or - the approval of certain mergers and other significant corporate transactions, including a sale of substantially all of our assets, or merger with a publicly-traded shell or other company.